Original Research ARTICLE

 Blast Overpressure Exposure

 Rats were exposed to blast overpressure using the Walter Reed Army Institute of Research (WRAIR) shock tube as described previously.
 The shock tube has a 305 mm circular diameter and is a steel tube comprised of a 0.76 m compression chamber that is separated from a 5.18 m expansion chamber.
-The compression and expansion chambers are separated by (0.002–0.003 mm) polyethylene MylarTM sheets (DuPont Co., Wilmington, DE, United States) that result in a peak pressure wave of (36.45 ± 2.32 kPa), with a mean duration of (3.78 ± 0.09 ms) and an impulse of (80.92 ± 4.41 kPa∗ms); similar to previous reports (Ahlers et al., 2012).
+The compression and expansion chambers were separated by (0.05 or 0.075 mm) polyethylene MylarTM sheets (DuPont Co., Wilmington, DE, United States) that result in a peak pressure wave of (36.45 ± 2.32 kPa), with a mean duration of (3.78 ± 0.09 ms) and an impulse of (80.92 ± 4.41 kPa∗ms); mean ± standard error for n = 12 similar to previous reports (Ahlers et al., 2012).

 Individual rats were anesthetized using 5% isoflurane mixture in air for 2 min.
 Rats were then put into a cone-shaped plastic restraint device and then placed in the shock tube.
 Movement was further restricted during the blast exposure using 1.5 cm diameter flattened rubber tourniquet tubing.
 Three tourniquets were spaced evenly to secure the head region, the upper torso, and the lower torso, while the animal was in the restraint cone.
 The end of each tube was threaded through a toggle and run outside of the exposure cage, where it was tied to firmly affix the animal and prevent movement during the blast overpressure exposure without restricting breathing.
 One exposure per day was administered for 12 days over 2.5 weeks according to the schema described in Figure 1A.
 Sham-exposed animals were treated identically except that they were not exposed to blasts.